Innoactive/Innoactive-Portal-Omniverse-Extension/README.md

 - Users need to have a Innoactive Portal user account and access permissions to the Omniverse runtime you want to use

 ## Usage:
-1. Select USD file (will get auto-filled from current Stage)
+1. Load a USD file from Nucleus Server
+2. Open Innoactive Extension
+3. Click "From Stage" to load the current USD URL
-2. Select OV runtime
+2. Select OV runtime to use for the stream
-3. Select streaming mode (browser, VR, local=no streaming)
+3. Select streaming mode: browser, VR (CloudXR), local (no streaming)
-4. Base Url: configure this to match your base URL of Innoactive Portal cloud (login here https://portal.innoactive.io/ and copy paste the domain name incl. https:// but without trailing slash)
+4. Configure Base Url to match Innoactive Portal cloud domain
 5. Click "Test" to start a cloud streaming session yourself
 6. Click "Copy" to copy the sharing URL to the clipboard.
-7. Send the sharing link to the user you want to view the USD file via cloud streaming.
-Ensure the user has a Innoactive Portal account (Click "Invite user" button if needed)
+7. Send the sharing link to the user you want to view the USD file via cloud streaming

+Hints:
+- Ensure that the user has a Innoactive Portal account (Click "Invite user" button if needed)
+- Ensure that the user has access permissions for the selected Omniverse runtime

+Please contact Innoactive Support for any questions